AmzadHossainrafis/fuel-economy-data-analysis/readme.md

 ---
 ### 1. <b>Are more models using alternative fuel sources?
 By how much?</b>
 ![img](project_name/data/fig/pie_fuel_08and18.jpg)

+-->from the fig abave we can come to a conclusion that the persentage of alternative fuel scourse very very low but it's increasing .
 ### 2. How much have vehicle classes improved in fuel economy?

 ![img](project_name/data/fig/q2inc.jpg)